 Three network problems LiveNX fixes faster by combining packet analysis and NetFlow

 Back in July, LiveAction acquired Savvius (formerly WildPackets) to help deliver a more integrated solution for network operations (NetOps).
-Savvius’s deep experience with packet-based products allows us to use both packet and flow data to deliver the industry’s most comprehensive view of the network (watch a video on this topic here).
+Savvius’s deep experience with packet-based products allows us to use both packet analysis and NetFlow to deliver the industry’s most comprehensive view of the network (watch a video on this topic here).
 With integrated packet data, true root-cause isolation and remediation become much less cumbersome than workflows across multiple tools.
 Now teams can visualize, analyze, repair, and optimize their networks from the data center to the edge – what we’re calling next-gen NPMD.

 Our product roadmap is ambitious, and we’re already delivering integration that enables our customers to experience how using both packet and flow data means seeing more of their network, and faster repair of their network problems.
 What can LiveNX users do with this initial integration with Omnipliance for packet capture and Omnipeek for deep diagnostic troubleshooting?
 Here are three examples: